remoteintech/remote-jobs/company-profiles/impala.md

 - Our team and work-life balance
 - The quality of our products and services

-Things we don't take too seriously
+Things we don't take too seriously:

 - Ourselves
 - The #random channel